JoshDoug/Notes/Haskell/Haskell-Basics.md

 Note that multiple variables can have their type declared on a single line.
 There is also a single-precision floating point type, `Float`, but it is not used much.
 But isn't that always the case?

-Some more type examples with Bools, Chars, and Strings (char arrays):
+Some more type examples with Bools, Chars, and Strings (char list):

 ```haskell
 -- Booleans